rmcgranaghan/ComplexityHelio_LivingReviews/README.md

 The data include:
     A glossary of terms (the bedrock of information search, integration, and automated analyses) that define Complexity Heliophysics
+    A text file of the bibtex bibliography to support programmatically exploring the ~400 articles manually reviewed in the article

+The results include:
     Two formats of the automated corpus using the threshold of five matching words as detailed in the pape (a CSV and a JSON)

 The results include: A new corpus of Complexity Heliophysics compiled using NLP and the new glossary.